 Chapman Seminary offers Master of Divinity and Doctor of Ministry degrees.

-The Chapman Seminary and the Chapman School of Religious Studies are learning/teaching communities dedicated to OCU's mission: Oakland City University is a Christian faith-based learning community dedicated to the enhancement of intellectual, spiritual, physical, and social development for positive leadership.
+Chapman Seminary is a learning community dedicated to OCU’s mission: Oakland City University is a Christian faith-based learning community dedicated to the enhancement of intellectual, spiritual, physical, and social development for positive leadership.

 Chapman Seminary is committed to developing the spiritual, moral, and intellectual maturity necessary for effective leadership in the Church.
 The school has developed a variety of tools, both quantitative and qualitative, to assess the extent to which students are achieving the outcomes of the degrees they are pursuing.
 The faculty regularly reviews this assessment data to measure the effectiveness of Chapman’s programs and for planning further improvements.
 Chapman Seminary provides ample support to ensure student success.